AlphaScript-M/Development/README.md

     - RGB - red, green and blue.
     - HSL - hue, saturation and lightness
     - hexadecimal notation - represented by "#"
+- Registration Form that will take user input